 - Banking foundations.

-The Institute is a multispecialty center with a number of high-complexity clinical specialties (e.g. radiometabolic therapy, high-precision radiotherapy, cellular therapies, immunotherapy) for which there is a dedicated inpatient unit and an outpatient clinic.
+The Institute is a multispecialty centre with a number of high-complexity clinical specialities (e.g. radiometabolic therapy, high-precision radiotherapy, cellular therapies, immunotherapy) for which there is a dedicated inpatient unit and an outpatient clinic.

-IRST is Coordinating Center of the Wide Area of Romagna Oncology Network and, as such, organizes and drives:
+IRST is the Coordinating Center of the Wide Area of Romagna Oncology Network and, as such, organises and drives:

 - Cancer research and clinical trials;

 - The research infrastructure (highly skilled study coordinators, data managers, biostatisticians and project managers) needed to promote, carry out and evaluate research and cancer care (IRST also serves as Contract Research Organisation for external studies);

 - Treatments with emerging or innovative technologies;

 - Continuous training in the field of oncology.

 IRST is a young and emerging Institute whose energy and passion spill over onto the many dedicated and dynamic physicians, scientists and research managers operating in a highly tuned environment where the onus is on finding, observing, hypothesising, studying and resolving the many issues inherent to the complex, constantly evolving and multifaceted nature of cancer.